sergeypriakhin/react-redux-ts-boilerplate/readme.md

 - **src** is where you code.
 - **src/components** have shared components, like Button, Input etc.
 - **src/modules** handles your state (actions + reducers using ducks file structure).
 - **src/pages** are the root level components, ones which are directly mounted on level 1 routes.
-(Ex. if you have a route called /login that mounts a Login component, then Login.js will be present in pages directory).
-- **src/routes** registers the routes.
 - **src/stores** initialises the redux store.
 - **src/utils** have utilities like your api wrapper, date utils, string utils etc.
 - **src/index.tsx** renders the app.